You’re going to learn a piano crossover run that LOOKS as cool as it sounds.

 Once you’ve got that, it’s time to tackle the biggest challenge of this run.

-This is the hardest part.
-You're going to be crossing one hand over the other, so the sooner you can get your hand into position, the faster you'll be able to play.
+This is the hardest part of this piano crossover run.
+You’re going to be (literally) crossing one hand over the other, so the sooner you can get your hand into position, the faster you’ll be able to play.